 * Where does the brand name “The girl and the Magpie” come from?
 Who is the Girl and who is the Magpie?

 A magpie is a black and white bird which loves and steals shiny things, be they precious or not.
-A girl is a a young or relatively young woman.
+A girl, well … .
 The name was chosen because the project can be handled by one person or occasionally by a team (there are always people helping and inspiring us) and because we love a bit of anonymity (we think this gives freedom).